zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 Of course, being able to map a weight vector $j$ to approximate statistics for future picks is not enough for optimal draft strategy.
 The drafter needs to operate the other way around, and pick both a player $p$ from the available candidate pool and a weight vector $j$ for future picks such that the probability of winning (H-score) is optimized.

 This is far from a trivial task.
-The thought process behind H-scores is to first build a full model linking $j$ and $p$ to a reward function (H-score), then use mathematical tools to choose a $j$ and $p$ that mazimize the reward function
+The thought process behind H-scores is to first build a full model linking $j$ and $p$ to a reward function for the likelihood of winning, then use mathematical tools to choose a $j$ and $p$ that mazimize the reward function

 ## 2. Calculating H-score based on $p$ and $j$